 Illinois law allows municipalities and counties to purchase electricity on behalf of residential and small-business utility customers (businesses using no more than 15,000 kilowatt-hours of electricity a year) living within their borders.
 While municipalities choosing aggregation would be responsible for negotiating the price of power from a supplier other than the traditional utility, your utility would still be responsible for delivering that power to your home, and billing you for it.
 In theory, municipal aggregation allows communities to use the collective bargaining power of residents to negotiate for lower power prices from suppliers.
 See the list of communities

-that have moved forward with municipal aggregation or have a referendum on the November ballot.
+that have moved forward with municipal aggregation or have a referendum on an upcoming ballot.

 customers can also choose an alternative electricity supplier on their own.

 It also is possible for a community to launch a natural gas aggregation program, where local leaders would negotiate heating prices for residents.
 However, no Illinois community has passed a gas aggregation referendum, so any municipality or county with such a program would have to ask customers to opt in.
 In this case, the key question, as in electric aggregation, would be: How does the proposed aggregation price compare with my regular gas supplier's price?

 The Illinois Power Agency (IPA) is a state office that negotiates power prices on behalf of residential customers taking electricity supply from their utility.
 The agency buys power for the state's two largest utilities, ComEd and Ameren, which then pass the cost of power onto their customers with no markup.

 CUB supports a community's right to buy electricity from an alternative supplier, in principle.
 However, it remains to be seen whether community aggregation will lead to real savings for consumers in the long term.